Are you looking for the best UV light to kill mold in your HVAC system?

 And again, you can also wire the ultraviolet purifier into the air handler electrical system, and even wire it so it turns on only when the system is on.
 An electrician or contractor may be required for custom wiring.

-What is a UV Light Air Purifier?
+What is a UV Light For HVAC Air Purifier System?

 A UV light purifier is basically a light bulb that is designed to emit a specific frequency that research has found to stop microbial growth.
 It has been known for decades that specific frequencies of light can harm microorganisms.